ulysses-camara/ulysses-curiosity/README.md

 )
 ```

-Now we are set up, so we can train our attached probing models:
+Now we are set up.
+To train our attached probing models:

 ```python
 # (7): train probing models.
 probing_results = prober_container.train(num_epochs=5)
 ```

-Finally, the results can be aggregated to better analysis and visualization:
+Finally, the results can be aggregated for better analysis, and visualization:

 ```python
 # (8): aggregate results.